wrritam/full_stack_assessment_skeleton/docs/README.md

 - this is the most important part of the submission, without a proper README no submission will be considered

-- you must edit this README file in your fork of the repo, and for each problem section, document your solution properly
+- you must edit this README file in your fork of the repo, and for each problem section, document your solution properly in its **solution** section

 ### frontend & backend

 - all frontend / backend code should go entirely in the `./frontend` / `./backend` directories
 - we are fine with testing your solution in either `dev` or `production` mode, just make sure the instructions are properly documented

+> [!CAUTION]
-- ensure to **commit the .env files** for both backend & frontend
+> make sure to **commit the .env files** for both backend & frontend, if they are needed to run your solutions

 ### database